bhcarpenter/intro-to-programming/week2/objects.md

         wideScreen: true,
         remote: "missing"
     };
-    show(tv.remote);
-    show("remote" in tv);
+    log( tv.remote );
+    log( "remote" in tv );

     delete tv.remote;

-    show(tv.remote);
-    show("remote" in tv);
+    log( tv.remote );
+    log( "remote" in tv );

 ---
-#Functions in Objects
+#Objects in Objects

-Just like you can assign functions to variables, you can assign them as a property of an object.
+Any value that can be put in a variable (which is to say any data value at all) can also be assigned to a property of an object. *This includes other objects*

-Then you can invoke them by using `.` syntax, followed by parenthesis and your arguments.

     !javascript
+    var aManager = {
+      name: 'Fred',
+      position: 'TPM'
+    };

+    var aWorker = {
+      name: 'Johnny',
+      position: 'Software Engineer',
+      boss: aManager
+    };

+    log( aWorker.boss.name );

+---
+#Objects in Objects

+The previous example could also be written like this:

+    !javascript

-    var basicMath = {
+    var worker = {
+      name: 'Johnny',
+      position: 'Software Engineer',
-        add: function(num1, num2) {
+      boss: {
-            return num1 + num2;
+        name: 'Fred',
+        position: 'TPM'
       }
     };

-    basicMath.subtract = function(num1, num2) {
-        return num1 - num2;
-    }

-    show( basicMath.add(5, 10) );
-    show( basicMath.subtract(5, 10) );
+    log( worker.boss.name );

 ---
 #Objects: What's the point?

-A few reasons:
-- To organize your code.
+**To organize your code.**

-- To avoid repeating yourself.
-- To keep your code from conflicting with someone else's code on the same page.
+- Group similar data together.
+- Group data and the functions that work with them together.
+- "Namespace" your code.
+That just means stick all of your data and functions in an object so that someone else doesn't accidentally overwrite it.

+We may talk more about organizing your code at the end of the class.

 ---
-#Objects

-We'll talk more about objects after the midterm, but expect to be using them from here on out.